In simple terms, it answers one question: how much effort does it take to run at a certain speed?

 Why this matters

-It often reflects changes in your running economy.
+It often reflects small changes in your running economy.

 Same pace.
 Different effort.
 That’s running economy in action.